 “We are going to establish a ‘data-driven improvement loop’ not only on the product side but also on marketing and sales sides, to provide safety to everyone through the new Spider AF (Anti Fraud). “ — Satoko Otsuki, CEO of Spider Labs.”

 “At first, I was on the fence because the decision-making came way too effectively after Headline’s Mr. Tanaka and Mr. Shimakawa talked to me in the pitch contest of the IVS SaaS event last year,”CEO of Spider Labs Satoko Otsuki recalls.
 “I learned a lot in communicating with Headline later on and was able to apply my learnings to my business.
 I am very happy that it ended up leading to this fundraising.”

 Otsuki is quoted in press release of their Series B saying: “In the future, we are going to establish a ‘data-driven improvement loop’ not only on the product side but also on the marketing and sales sides, to provide safety to everyone through the new Spider AF (Anti Fraud).”

-The company raised JPY $550 million from Headline Asia, Mitsubishi UFJ Capital, Darwin Venture Management, and Golden Asia Fund.
+The company raised JPY $550 million from Headline, Mitsubishi UFJ Capital, Darwin Venture Management, and Golden Asia Fund.